 How does GGML handle Large Language Models (LLMs)?

-When it comes to handling large language models (LLMs), GGML is designed to balance between GPU and CPU usage.
-This is particularly useful when the model size exceeds the available VRAM, as GGML can outperform other methods by using system RAM instead of VRAM.
-For instance, a GGML 33B model can still be faster than a GPTQ 13B model with multiple layers being swapped to the system RAM.
+GGML, the underlying technology for llama.cpp and whisper.cpp, is a C-based tensor library for machine learning.
+It's designed to handle Large Language Models (LLMs) efficiently by balancing GPU and CPU usage.
+This design is particularly beneficial when the model size exceeds the available VRAM, as GGML can leverage system RAM to outperform other methods.
+For example, a GGML 33B model can outperform a GPTQ 13B model, even when multiple layers are swapped to the system RAM.

-In terms of specific performance stats on Apple Silicon, a 7B LLaMA model with 4-bit quantization and 3.5 GB size can generate tokens at a rate of 43 ms per token on an M1 Pro with 8 CPU threads, while a 13B LLaMA model with 4-bit quantization and 6.8 GB size can generate tokens at a rate of 73 ms per token on the same hardware.
+On Apple Silicon, for instance, a 7B LLaMA model with 4-bit quantization and 3.5 GB size can generate tokens at a rate of 43 ms per token on an M1 Pro with 8 CPU threads.
+Similarly, a 13B LLaMA model with 4-bit quantization and 6.8 GB size can generate tokens at a rate of 73 ms per token on the same hardware.

 How does GGML work with other libraries?